Anguilla tax system - taxation of Anguilla companies and individuals: VAT, income tax and capital gains. Tax treaties of Anguilla.

 Documents that provide evidence of a contractual relationship are subject to stamp duty at the rates ranging from 0.01% to 5%.

-Anguilla has entered into the following tax information exchange arrangements:
+Anguilla has entered into 16 Tax Information Exchange Agreement (TIEA) with the following jurisdictions:

-16 TIEAs: Australia, Belgium, Canada, Denmark, Faroe Islands, Finland, France, Germany, Greenland, Iceland, Ireland, Netherlands, New Zealand, Norway, Portugal, Sweden, United Kingdom.
+16 TIEAs: Australia, Belgium, Canada, Denmark, Faroe Islands, France, Finland, Germany, Greenland, Iceland, Ireland, Netherlands, New Zealand, Norway, Sweden, United Kingdom.

 There are generally no foreign exchange restrictions.